automl/arlbench/examples/Readme.md

 # ARLBench Examples

 We provide three different categories of examples:

 1. Examples for black-box hyperparameter tuning using the 'hypersweeper' package.
 2. Running a schedule based on a reward heuristic
 3. Running a reactive schedule based on the gradient history

+Additionally, we provide instructions on how to evaluate an incumbent on ARLBench:

+4. Evaluating a HPO result

 We use 'hydra' as a command line interface for these experiments, you'll find the corresponding configurations (including some variations on the algorithms and environments) in the 'configs' directory.
 The "hypersweeper_tuning" and "schedules" notebooks can help you run these examples and inspect their results in an interactive way.